Does Life Exist on Jupiter's Moon Europa?

 Life has an interesting way of adapting to harsh environments.
 For example, plants harness and convert light energy into usable energy via photosynthesis.
 Micro-organisms also live all over the Earth including in the bottom of the Ocean, but more on that later.

-This discovery was quite revolutionary, and forces us to question whether life developed here or was sent here from somewhere else.
+This discovery was quite revolutionary and forced us to question whether life developed here or was sent here from somewhere else.
 There could be in theory asteroids filled with micro-organisms just waiting to land on a planet hospitable enough for them to start vibrating.

 Actually, this theory isn’t so farfetched.
 We have some space probes that were launched that have now left the solar system and are unreachable.
 These space probes may have Earth microorganisms laying dormant, and they could re-activate if this space probe lands in a distant Ocean millions of years from now.